Trinovantes/Quest-Schedule-Exporter/README.md

 }
 ```

 The SSL options are initially commented out because those files do not exist yet.
-This will allow us to start Nginx for the initial authentication without getting `FileDoesNotExist` errors.
+This will allow us to start nginx for the initial authentication without getting `FileDoesNotExist` errors.

 Next symlink the config file to `sites-enabled`: